WKPhang/Filter-Nested-List-In-R/README.md

 }
 ```

-If you intend to remove rows with empty element in the output filtered nested list, you may include the following code:
+If you intend to remove rows with empty element in the output filtered nested list, you may include the following script:
 ```
 filtered_list <- filtered_list[lengths(filtered_list) > 0]
 ```